Proteus syndrome: Treatment

 A team of doctors in Australia has trial-tested the drug rapamycin in the treatment of a patient said to have Proteus syndrome and have found it to be an effective remedy.
 However, the diagnosis of Proteus syndrome in this patient has been questioned by others.

 The Arqule Corporation developed the AKT1 inhibitor ARQ 092, which is being tested by a research team in the National Human Genome Research Institute at the United States National Institutes of Health in a Phase 0 dose-finding trial.
 In earlier tests on tissue and cell samples obtained from patients, ARQ 092 reduced phosphorylation of AKT and downstream targets of AKT in as little as two hours.
 The Phase 0 trial opened in November 2015.
 This trial is based on in vitro data showing inhibition of AKT1 in cell lines from patients with Proteus syndrome.

 Notable cases

 In a 1986 article in the British Medical Journal, Michael Cohen and J.A.R.
-Tibbles proposed the idea that Joseph Merrick (an Englishman known as the "Elephant Man") had Proteus syndrome.
-However, the exact condition that Joseph Merrick had is still not known with certainty.
+Tibbles proposed the idea that Joseph Merrick, an Englishman known as the "Elephant Man", had Proteus syndrome—which was dramatized in the film The Elephant Man (1980), as portrayed by John Hurt.
+However, the exact condition Merrick had is still not known with certainty.

 Mandy Sellars has been diagnosed by some doctors as having this condition.
 Her legs and feet have grown disproportionately since birth.
 However, in 2013, Sellars's case was profiled on British television in a special called Shrinking My 17 Stone Legs, in which it was determined that Sellars's condition was not, in fact, Proteus syndrome, but rather the often-misdiagnosed PIK3CA-related overgrowth spectrum, a syndrome caused by a PIK3CA gene mutation.